jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chords-from-melodies.md

 having two of the three notes of a major or minor triad chord.
 For the most part,
-if a power chord is played on a scale tone, it will be a diatonic (in tune) chord.
+if a power chord is played on a scale tone, the chord will be "in tune" (diatonic).

 Another way to fill out top string melodies is to add a bass note on the lowest-pitched (6) string.